YouriLangh/InfoVis/README.md

 After this use **pipenv shell** to open a virtual environment and run **python main.py** to activate the project.
 Alternatively you can use **pipenv run python main.py** to run a file in the virtual environment.

+None of the csv files are on github, first download both the 2010-2019 dataset and the 2020-present one.
+After doing this, you can run the notebook to create the preprocessed and combined dataset.

 # Installing and uninstalling packages
 Use **pipenv install "package-name"** or **pipenv uninstall "package-name"** to manage the packages.